-I don’t know how you feel about the subject of excellence but God loves excellence because He Himself is excellent.
+I don’t know how you feel about the subject of excellence, but God loves excellence because He, Himself, is excellent.
 Why do I think that?
 Because the Word of God says so!
-We read in Psa 8:1 “O LORD, our Lord, How excellent is Your name in all the earth, Who have set Your glory above the heavens!”
+We read in Psalm 8:1, “O LORD, our Lord, How excellent is Your name in all the earth, Who have set Your glory above the heavens!”
 We are told that God’s name is excellent.
 Do you know what that means?
 The Hebrew word implies powerful, magnificent, glorious, great, honorable, and more… There is no other name like it.

 God’s love is excellent.
-Psa 36:7 says, “How excellent is Your loving kindness, O God!”
+Psalms 36:7 says, “How excellent is Your loving kindness, O God!”
 God’s words are excellent.
-God tells us that His Word – the things that He says are excellent.
-Prov 8:6-7 says,“Listen, for I will speak of excellent things, And from the opening of my lips will come right things; For my mouth will speak truth; Wickedness is an abomination to my lips.”
+God tells us that His Word – the things that He says – are excellent.
+Proverbs 8:6-7 says, “Listen, for I will speak of excellent things, And from the opening of my lips will come right things; For my mouth will speak truth; Wickedness is an abomination to my lips.”
 God is saying that you can count on His excellent words!
 Wouldn’t it be great for people to count your words excellent!

 Did you know that God always taught His people to give firstfruits and tithes?
-The tithe was the first ten percent of all income that was to be given to the storehouse or temple or to today what we call the local church.
-The tithe was and still is an acknowledgement that the Lord is Lord and owner of all we have in our lives.
+The tithe was the first ten percent of all income that was to be given to the storehouse or temple or to today, what we call the local church.
+The tithe was, and still is, an acknowledgement that the Lord is Lord and owner of all we have in our lives.
 It is an acknowledgement that all that we have is from God and belongs to God.
-It is the acknowledgement that we are to be the excellent stewards or managers of the 90% He allows us to steward or manage.
+It is the acknowledgement that we are to be the excellent stewards or managers of the 90 percent He allows us to steward or manage.

-1 Chron.
-22:5 says this about the house of the Lord; “And David said, … the house that is to be built for the Lord must be exceeding magnifical, of fame and of glory throughout all countries: I will therefore now make preparation for it.
+1 Chronicles 22:5 says this about the house of the Lord: “And David said…’the house that is to be built for the Lord must be exceeding magnifical, of fame and of glory throughout all countries: I will therefore now make preparation for it.’
 So David prepared abundantly before his death.”
 So many religious people find “religious” reasons to attack building a great church.
 Solomon’s temple was God’s doing and the greatest attribute built to God by man in history.
-It was excellent and take note; during this time, it was the greatest time of peace and prosperity in history for God’s people.
+It was excellent, and take note, during this time, it was the greatest time of peace and prosperity in history for God’s people.
 It became the center of their community, increased the people’s love for God, and everyone was taken care of.

 James 1:18 says, “He chose to give us birth through the word of truth, that we might be a kind of firstfruits of all He created.”
 God is saying we are His firstfruits which means we are the best or most excellent of all He’s ever made.